-The Library is pursuing membership in HathiTrust, a partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
-HathiTrust currently has available in digitized form: 10,600,727 total volumes, 5,574,128 book titles, 276,192 serial titles, and 3,710,254,450 pages of materials.
-3,280,078 volumes (~31% of total) are available in the public domain and their catalog records can be accessed from the search box on the Library's homepage.
+The Library is a member of HathiTrust, a partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
+HathiTrust currently has available in digitized form: 16,714,320 total volumes, 8,115,337 book titles, 448,496 serial titles, and 5,850,012,000 pages of materials.
+6,266,787 volumes (~37% of total) are available in the public domain and their catalog records can be accessed from the search box on the Library's homepage.
 Full text from the public domain works can be searched from the HathiTrust portal.
-Note that once membership is finalized, digitized versions of incopyright works will be accessible online for members of the Northeastern community certified as having a print disability.
+Note that digitized versions of all in-copyright works are accessible online for members of the Northeastern community certified as having a print disability; consult the Disability Resource Center for more information.